User-generated content: Criticism

 The term "user-generated content" has received some criticism.
 The criticism to date has addressed issues of fairness, quality, privacy, the sustainable availability of creative work and effort among legal issues namely related to intellectual property rights such as copyrights etc.

 Some commentators assert that the term "user" implies an illusory or unproductive distinction between different kinds of "publishers", with the term "users" exclusively used to characterize publishers who operate on a much smaller scale than traditional mass-media outlets or who operate for free.
 Such classification is said to perpetuate an unfair distinction that some argue is diminishing because of the prevalence and affordability of the means of production and publication.
 A better response might be to offer optional expressions that better capture the spirit and nature of such work, such as EGC, Entrepreneurial Generated Content (see external reference below).

 Sometimes creative works made by individuals are lost because there are limited or no ways to precisely preserve creations when a UGC Web site service closes down.
 One example of such loss is the closing of the Disney massively multiplayer online game "VMK".
 VMK, like most games, has items that are traded from user to user.
-Many of these items are rare within the game.
+A number of these items are rare within the game.
 Users are able to use these items to create their own rooms, avatars and pin lanyard.
 This site shut down at 10 pm CDT on 21 May 2008.
 There are ways to preserve the essence, if not the entirety of such work through the users copying text and media to applications on their personal computers or recording live action or animated scenes using screen capture software, and then uploading elsewhere.
 Long before the Web, creative works were simply lost or went out of publication and disappeared from history unless individuals found ways to keep them in personal collections.